 According to the World Health Organization, diarrheal diseases that can be transmitted through dirty hands account for approximately 1 in 6 deaths among children under five years old.
 Sensitive populations like the elderly or people with immune-compromising conditions live in a constant battle with contagious infections.
 Many companies around the world are starting to grow aware of the responsibility they hold towards their employees and customers – to ensure a safe work environment from germs and bacteria.

 Soapy has taken handwashing to the next level, creating an advanced solution that can change the way we practice hand hygiene.
 The CleanMachine, Soapy’s smart hand wash station, uses motion sensors to scan the hands as they are being washed and give the user a real-time analysis of their handwashing technique.
 The machine also plays out the correct hand movements to follow during the wash cycle.
 Soapy offers thorough hand hygiene data analysis so that hand hygiene trends inside work facilities can be seen and understood better than ever before.
-If you want to learn more about the CleanMachine, you can contact us here and a representative will contact you as soon as possible.
+If you want to learn more about CleanMachine, you can contact us here and a representative will contact you as soon as possible.
+Hand Hygiene Myths And The Real Answers Behind Them os some thing different.